appbaseio/Docs/content/api/examples/solr_rest.md

 In this example, we will see an application of a search query along with a geo query.
 We are searching for houses within 1000000km distance of a particular location co-ordinate.

 <iframe frameborder="1px" width="100%" height="400px" src="https://play.reactivesearch.io/embed/k123UjA2kaDTPFpcXrMX"></iframe>

+### Search on Multiple Indices

+In this example, we make two search queries - each on a different index.

+<iframe frameborder="1px" width="100%" height="400px" src="https://play.reactivesearch.io/embed/ste5gaALLxEW78hXezHX"></iframe>